 Control wire should be run in a separate conduit from power lines (twisted, shielded cable should be adequate).
 Whenever possible, conduits containing control and power conductors should cross at right angles to each other.
-Control connections are made to terminal blocks mounted on the topmost printed circuit board inside of the unit case.
-TB1 is on the Logic Board (see page 11) with the terminals for Starter Monitor (Brake Command), Brake Disable, Interlock Contacts and Mechanical Brake Relay.
+Control connections are made to terminal blocks mounted on the printed circuit boards inside the unit case.
+TB1 is on the Logic Board (see page 11) with the terminals for Starter Monitor (Brake Command) and Brake Disable.
+TB2 is located on the